Unit 3: Grade 10 Technological Design - Robotics - Intro to CAD Drawing Tools

 - Using the layer commands, make a new layers for hidden lines, centre lines, dimensions, ISO original, and ISO scaled, with each of their properties for object line weights of 0.60, hidden line weights 0.50, dimension and centre lines at 0.30 weight, using colours in sample shown

-- In the Object Properties icon & Panel, you can adjust the line types and set scales for each of your object entities to overide your global settings "Bylayer", so for each hidden line, change the line scale to 6 and each of the center lines, change scale to 10 (so they print/plot properly, later on), and before you add your dimensions also update your Dimension Style in the Object Properties to Decimal-2.5 and then put the rest of your dimension in
+- In the Object Properties icon & Panel, you can adjust the line types and set scales for each of your object entities to override your global settings "Bylayer", so for each hidden line, change the line scale to 6 and each of the center lines, change scale to 10 (so they print/plot properly, later on), and before you add your dimensions also update your Dimension Style in the Object Properties to Decimal-2.5 and then put the rest of your dimension in

 - In sheet view (also known as paper space), you will have to adjust to fit in view port (double click in view port window to activate), then double click on the outside of view port- the paper edge, to complete information block with name, date, material, and class

-- Make a tall note (new Note Layer) on the right side of page, beside your ISO down to your Side view about 10 units over and about 40 units wide, using the mTEXT tool - Standard, BankGothic, #1.5 size, bylayer, to number and list the first 15 of your steps you took (~2-4 words each) using key terminology in simple short points, with title "Key Steps", when done, highlight the title and change size to #2 and select bold, then outside of all three ortho views with new text entities, label using the same text style with #2 size, type of coordinate entry name and a sample command entry you used to create that shape, lastly under your Scaled ISO, label "SCALE:"" and the actual numbered ratio scale you used to reduce the size from the original size
+- Make a tall note (add to Note Layer) on the right side of page, beside your ISO down to your Side view about 10 units over and about 40 units wide, using the mTEXT tool - Standard, BankGothic, #1.5 size, bylayer, to number and list the first 15 of your steps you took (~2-4 words each) using key terminology in simple short points, with title "Key Steps", when done, highlight the title and change size to #2 and select bold,

-- AutoCAD Web proprietary file format DWG: td2-1_d-joe_2d-ortho-iso-step-block_60x30x30.dwg
+- AutoCAD Web proprietary file format DWG: tdj2o1-1_d-joe_2d-ortho-iso-step-block_60x30x30.dwg

-- PDF: td2-1_d-joe_2d-ortho-iso-step-block_60x30x30.pdf
+- PDF: tdj2o1-1_d-joe_2d-ortho-iso-step-block_60x30x30.pdf

 AutoCAD Web in Action Using the Custom Block Challenge